Student Loan Blog Series VI: Forgiven, Canceled, or Discharged

 You may be eligible for discharge of your Direct Loans and FFEL Program loans under either of these circumstances:

-You are completing a comparable educational program at another school.
-If you complete such a program at another school after your loan is discharged, you might have to pay back the amount of the discharge.
+- You are completing a comparable educational program at another school.
+If you complete such a program at another school after receiving a discharge, you might have to pay back the amount of the discharge.

 False Certification of Student Eligibility or Unauthorized Payment Discharge